Fees and living costs

 Test fees

-Students applying based on a degree obtained at a higher education institution located outside the EU/EEA are required to take the GMAT or GRE aptitude test.
+Students whose qualifying degree is obtained at a higher education institution located outside the EU/EEA are required to take the GMAT or GRE aptitude test.
 All students who do not fulfill the language requirement in another way, must take a language test.

 • GMAT or GRE test (varies between countries and test) is 200–280 €